Benefits and problems of Mauritius business registry

 Best uses for a Mauritius business registry

-- Mauritius is a great location to form a holding company, especially for our Clients running businesses in Africa as they will then be able to make use of the numerous double taxation avoidance agreements signed between Mauritius and this part of the world.
-Our Clients interested by the same should then opt to form a GBC1 company;
+- Mauritius is a great location to form a holding company, especially for Clients running businesses in Africa as they will then be able to make use of the numerous double taxation avoidance agreements signed between Mauritius and this part of the world.
+Clients interested by the same should then opt to form a GBC1 company;